Get A Deep Clean With Dr. Fitz

 - Improper cleaning

-In its earliest stage, periodontal disease is called gingivitis.
+Gingivitis– In its earliest stage, periodontal disease is called gingivitis.
 At this stage, the condition can be easily treated.
-But if your gum disease progresses to the periodontitis stage, it can have a big impact on your oral health.
-Types of periodontitis include:
+There is also a good chance that the damage can be reversed at this stage.

-If your periodontal disease has advanced, a more comprehensive treatment plan may be needed.
 Dr. Fitz will discuss your options with you at your dental appointment.
-If you have red, swollen gums or suspect you might have periodontal disease, give our Streamwood office a call at (630) 837-0887 to schedule your appointment with Dr. Fitz.
+If you have red, swollen gums or suspect you might have periodontal disease, give our Streamwood office a call at (630) 837-0887 or fill out our convenient online contact form to schedule your appointment with Dr. Fitz.